Rory McAllister (footballer): Inverness Caledonian Thistle

+McAllister played with local club Middlefield Wasps "from about eight to 14 or 15".
+He then went on trial with a number of clubs in Scotland and England before signing for Aberdeen.

-After being released from Aberdeen's youth set-up (he never played for the first team, but did play for the reserves on a few occasions), McAllister was given a chance to resurrect his career at Inverness Caledonian Thistle.
-In three seasons he played in over 50 games, but scored just five goals.
+After being released by Aberdeen, McAllister signed for Inverness Caledonian Thistle.
+In three seasons he played in over 50 games, and scored five goals.
 He made his league début for Inverness on 30 April 2005, as a second-half substitute against Kilmarnock.
 His first goal came in a Scottish Cup tie against Ayr United on 7 January 2006.

 After failing to build upon his early potential, first team appearances at Inverness became scarce.
 He was loaned out to Second Division club Peterhead in January 2008.
 He played four times for the club and scored one goal, in a 9–2 victory against Berwick Rangers.

 In April 2008, McAllister signed a new one-year contract with Inverness, however on 24 January 2009, he left the club by mutual consent.

 Brechin City

-After leaving Inverness, McAllister then signed for Brechin City, scoring a total of 26 goals in his first full season as Brechin lost out in the First Division promotion play-off final against Cowdenbeath.
+After leaving Inverness, McAllister then signed for Brechin City, scoring a total of 29 goals in his first full season as Brechin lost out in the First Division promotion play-off final against Cowdenbeath.
 During the 2010–11 season McAllister scored four times in an away match against his old club Peterhead.

 In both the 2009–10 and 2010–11 seasons, McAllister was voted PFA Scotland Second Division Player of the Year.

 McAllister's goalscoring exploits at Brechin did not go unnoticed, with Aberdeen, St Johnstone, Peterhead, Charlton Athletic, Port Vale and Sheffield United rumoured to be keen on him.
 On 16 June 2011, he turned down a move to SPL club St Mirren.